This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Our results revealed strong latitudinal gradients of climate-change impacts on Australian plant communities, with those in the tropical north exposed to greater threat of changes in community composition because of future hotter and drier conditions not being unsuitable for monsoon-dependent species.
-Functional redundancy increased toward central Australia, aligning with more stressful (hotter, drier) bioclimates.
-At the biome scale, Mediterranean and arid communities showed higher functional redundancy and lower climate risk due to functional similarity in drought-adapted traits.
+Our results revealed strong latitudinal gradients in climate-change impacts, with tropical northern communities facing greater risk of compositional change as future hotter and drier conditions become unsuitable for monsoon-dependent species.
+Functional redundancy of current vegetation communities increased toward central Australia, aligning with increasingly stressful (hotter, drier) bioclimates.
+At the biome scale, Mediterranean and arid communities exhibited higher functional redundancy and lower climate risk due to shared drought-adapted traits.
 Future rainfall changes were the dominant driver of climate-induced shifts in plant community composition.

-The most vulnerable communities—at highest risk of functional destabilisation—were located along the northern coastline, with additional hotspots in the southernmost parts of the Mediterranean regions of South Australia and Western Australia.
-Conservation and monitoring efforts should prioritise these areas.
-Our findings highlight the influence of local bioclimatic factors on functional redundancy and the need to understand these dynamics to better forecast ecosystem resilience under ongoing climate change, while providing a spatial framework to guide biodiversity monitoring, policy, land management and conservation action across the Australian continent.
+The most vulnerable communities, at highest risk of functional destabilisation, were located along the northern coastline, with additional hotspots in southern Mediterranean regions of South Australia and Western Australia.
+Conservation and monitoring efforts should prioritise these regions.
+Our findings highlight how local bioclimate influences functional redundancy and future climate-change-driven vulnerability, providing a spatial framework to support biodiversity monitoring, policy and land management across Australia.

 DOI